AndreasKarageorgos/Anonymous-Chat/README.md

  Your messages can be decrypted only with those keys , so keep them safe and share them only with the person that you want to talk.

 ## Key word
-This option can be left blank if you are in a private server.
+This option can be left blank.

-If you are on a public server you and the person that you want to send a message, you must have the same AES,IV keys and same key word !

-If you are on a private server and a you left the key word blank and the other person adds a word then you will not be able to see the messages.
+If you left the key word blank and the other person adds a word then you will not be able to see the messages.

 They client it is programmed to not showing messages with deferent key word but this does not mean that the other person can't read your data.

-The only way to keep your messages safe is by not sharing your keys with people that you do not want to talk.
+The only way to keep your messages safe is by not sharing your AES,IV keys publicly.

 ## Note !
 They key files can not be send through the server for extra safety !

 You will need to send them to the person that you want to talk face to face or something.

-This way the server will never be able to store your keys and then decrypt and log your data.
+This way the server will never be able to store your keys and then decrypt and log your messages.

 Also do not forget that this chat is in alpha version.